Pukapuka: Culture

 Pukapuka has its own language and customs that are different from those of the rest of the Cook Islands.

 The entire population is said to be descended from seventeen men, two women and an unknown number of children who survived a catastrophic storm and tsunami in the 17th century.
 A new estimate of the date of the calamity based on oral histories suggests that it happened about 1590.
 Following blackbirding raids, by 1870 the population of the atoll was reduced to 340 people.

 The island had a population of 664 at the 2001 census, but since 2005 the population has declined to less than 500.

 The American writer Robert Dean Frisbie settled on Pukapuka in 1924, married a native woman, and raised his family on the island.
 He wrote several books about his experiences on Pukapuka and surrounding islands.
 He said at the time he was looking for a place beyond the reach of "the faintest echo from the noisy clamour of the civilised world".
-Frisbee’s daughter Johnny and her return to Pukapuka is featured in the 2021 documentary The Island in Me.
+Frisbie’s daughter Johnny and her return to Pukapuka is featured in the 2021 documentary The Island in Me.

+Pukapuka served as the namesake for the tribe of Asian-Americans in Survivor: Cook Islands, the 13th season of the U.S. reality show in which initial tribes were divided by race.